bholeneha/Text_Classification/README.md

 The dataset used in this project is unstructured, therefore Amazon S3 was used as its more appropriate than a conventional SQL database.
 (NEW -> However, since dataset was difficult to import for analysis in google colab, it was restructured and then uploaded to Amazon S3.)

+### Data Restructuring

+The 9000+ text files in the dataset were difficult to import from Amazon S3 and iterate over in the Google Colab notebook.
+Hence, the data was restructed into a dataframe using pandas library.
+A csv file was saved and uploaded to Amazon S3 for further analysis.

 ## TECHNOLOGIES USED

+### Analysis
 Softwares:
 - Python
 - Google Colab Notebooks